April 22, 2021

 Hyper-personalization, the most recent iteration in the evolution of personalization over the last 15 years, is becoming the battleground on which banks and fintechs compete to retain customers and increase business impact.
-Personalization has transformed from an empty term that offered little value to customers, and little revenue gain for banks, to a highly promising business impact strategy.
+Personalization in financial services has transformed from an empty term that offered little value to customers, and little revenue gain for banks, to a highly promising business impact strategy.
 What changed, and what’s next?

 Banks used to only measure the impact of what they called ‘personalization’ by how long customers would spend on digital channels.
 To increase those numbers, they focused on process automation.
 Think of a ‘good morning’ message with your name that appears when you log in to your banking app or the ability to complete an action in two clicks rather than eight.

 Of course, there is nothing truly personal about that.
 The technology may have been cutting-edge, but it failed to provide a meaningful, measurable impact.
 Until now.

 The difference between what personalization in financial services used to mean and what it means today is not about the technological advancement that optimizes or automates interactions.
 Technology is just a means, not the end goal.
 Todays’ technology has given banks the ability to truly understand better their role—or what their role should be—in their customers’ lives.
 Today, banks can use transactional data to ask themselves what value they should provide to their customers and how to monetize it.
 Digital usage is only growing.
 J.P.
 Morgan Chase reported a 6% YOY increase in digitally active customers and a 10% increase in active mobile customers.
 Customers increasingly rely on algorithm-driven services to help them make financial decisions and conduct financial activities.
 Globally, Forrester reports a 35% increase in digital banking usage.
 Given all that, monetization of digital experiences is essential.
 How can banks do it?